makerdao/community/governance/polls/Ratification Poll for Modifying Sidestream Auction Services Core Unit Mandate - SAS-001 (MIP39c2-SP39) - March 13, 2023.md

 ## Review

-The community may vote in this poll to express support or opposition to $mip_code being accepted and implemented in the Maker Protocol.
+The community may vote in this poll to express support or opposition to MIP39c2-SP39 being accepted and implemented in the Maker Protocol.

 A brief summary of this proposal has been provided by the MIP Author and is shown below: